-- Applicants are invited to Admissions Day where they interact in small and large groups and participate in individual interviews with faculty members and current students.
-Application decisions are made at the end of Admissions Day.
+- Applicants are invited to an Admissions Day where they interact in small and large groups and participate in individual interviews with faculty members and current students.
+Application decisions are made at the end of admissions process.

 - The final step in the application process is attendance at a New Student Orientation where newly admitted students meet their advisors and receive important information about the program's policies and procedures.